TakutoYoshikai/silver/README.md

 - [lina](https://github.com/TakutoYoshikai/lina)
   - The steganography to hide data into multiple images.
 - [parade](https://github.com/TakutoYoshikai/parade)
-  - The XOR encrypter with image
+  - The XOR encrypter with a image
 - [sirius](https://github.com/TakutoYoshikai/sirius)
-  - The XOR encrypter with any file
+  - The XOR encrypter with a file
 - [phalanx](https://github.com/TakutoYoshikai/phalanx)
   - The safe password manager that don't communicate to any other server.
 - [elemental-sight](https://github.com/TakutoYoshikai/elemental-sight)